mojontwins/indev-modloader/diary.md

 TODO - Prevent eating food when right-clicking tile entities!

-TODO - adding some visual indicator for status effects!

 ### More status effects stuff - attack strength

 There are two potions in r1.2.5, *weakness* and *damageBoost* which modify the strength when the player hits mobs.
 We can provide support for such kind of modifications with yet another hook, this time at `Minecraft.clickMouse` right after the attack strength has been calculated in `var19`.
 There's this: